-For many business applications, the use of a basic digital signature is sufficient since they are only relied upon in real-time as part of one session, e.g. user authentication as part of access to websites or other online resources.
+For many business applications, the use of a basic digital signature is sufficient since they are only relied upon in real-time as part of one session.
+An example of this is user authentication as part of access to websites or other online resources.

-The problem however with this strategy is how can you independently prove when the document was signed?
 You cannot simply rely on what the signer states as the time of signing.
-To overcome this problem of verifying signatures after a few months or years requires the basic signature to be enhanced to what is called a long-term digital signature.
+To overcome the problem of verifying signatures after a few months or years requires the basic signature to be enhanced to what is called a long-term digital signature.

 How are long-term signatures created?